-The Cree are indigenous people that originally lived in Manitoba, Canada, however, one branch later moved southwest to adopt a buffalo-hunting culture.
-This group, referred to as the Plains Cree, lived from Lake Superior westward in northern Minnesota, North Dakota, and Montana.
+The Cree are indigenous people originally living in Manitoba, Canada.
+However, one branch later moved southwest to adopt a buffalo-hunting culture.
+This group, called the Plains Cree, lived from Lake Superior westward in northern Minnesota, North Dakota, and Montana.

 Living as hunter-gatherers, the Cree people lived in lodges comprised of several groups who moved and hunted together.
 Within each lodge were several family groups of about 8-12 people who lived together in the same wigwam or tipi.
-Separate lodges were part of larger bands that could be formed and dissolved with relative ease.
-In the case of disagreement, lodges could leave bands, but, as there was safety in numbers, a departing lodge would quickly find another band with which to travel and dwell.
-Various bands usually had ties to other neighboring bands through intermarriage often assembled to hunt and socialize together.
-Though each band was independent, they sometimes also joined together when facing outside enemies.
-If they went to war, the various bands would nominate a temporary military commander, called a okimahkan, which loosely translated as “war chief”.
+Separate lodges were part of larger bands that could be easily formed and dissolved.
+In the case of disagreement, lodges could leave bands, but as there was safety in numbers, a departing lodge would quickly find another band to travel and dwell with.
+Various bands usually had ties to other neighboring bands through intermarriage, often assembled to hunt and socialize together.
+Though each band was independent, they sometimes joined together when facing outside enemies.
+If they went to war, the various bands would nominate a temporary military commander, called a okimahkan, which loosely translated as “war chief.”

-The Cree were first contacted by Europeans in 1682, at the mouth of the Nelson and Hayes Rivers in northern Manitoba, Canada by a Hudson’s Bay Company party traveling about 100 miles inland.
+The Cree were first contacted by Europeans in 1682, at the mouth of the Nelson and Hayes Rivers in northern Manitoba, Canada, by a Hudson’s Bay Company party traveling about 100 miles inland.
 Contact was made again with southern bands in 1732 in northwestern Ontario when Pierre Gaultier de Varennes met with an assembled group of 200 Cree warriors and members of the Monsoni tribe, a branch of the Ojibwe (Chippewa), near present-day Fort Frances.
-At that time, the Indian groups were wearing war paint and were preparing an attack on the Dakota Sioux and another group of Ojibwe Indians.
+At that time, the Indian groups were wearing war paint and preparing to attack the Dakota Sioux and another group of Ojibwe Indians.

-From the Hudson’s Bay Company, the Cree acquired firearms and many moved into the plains as middlemen with the fur trade company.
+The Cree acquired firearms from the Hudson’s Bay Company, and many moved into the plains as middlemen with the fur trade company.
 Although warlike, the Cree were friendly to fur traders, and their history closely follows that of the Hudson’s Bay and North West fur companies.
 Many Cree people intermarried with the French and later Scottish settlers to form a mixed-blood people known as the Metis.

-Over time, the expansion of European settlers and the loss of the buffalo herds forced the Plains Cree to move to reservations and take up farming.
+Over time, European settlers’ expansion and the buffalo herds’ loss forced the Plains Cree to move to reservations and take up farming.
 In Canada, the Metis and Cree fought the Canadian government forces when the building of the Canadian Pacific Railroad encroached upon their lands.
 Finally, in 1885 they were defeated.

-Today, the Cree are one of the largest groups of First Nations in Canada with over 350,000 people having Cree ancestry and their language is one of the most widely used Indian languages.
-In the United States, most of the Cree people live mostly in Montana, where they share the Rocky Boy Indian Reservation with Ojibwe people.
+Today, the Cree are one of the largest groups of First Nations in Canada, with over 350,000 people having Cree ancestry.
+Their language is one of the most widely used Indian languages.
+In the United States, most Cree people live mostly in Montana, where they share the Rocky Boy Indian Reservation with the Ojibwe people.
 Others live Fort Peck Indian Reservation and the Fort Belknap Indian Reservation, also in Montana.

 The Chippewa Cree Tribe of the Rocky Boy Indian Reservation